 - Do not cook in the kitchen while sleepy or drowsy, and do not cook while inebriated by drugs or alcohol.

 - Never leave the kitchen while cooking.

-— Always use surge protectors on computer and electronic equipment rather than plugging the items directly into an outlet.
+- Always use surge protectors on computers and electronic equipment rather than plugging the items directly into an outlet.

 Following these safety precautions will prevent the majority of the house, apartment and dorm fires.
 However, in case a home fire does happen and results in serious burns, the injured person may want to look into whether he or she has a valid claim to make for personal injury damages.
 In some cases, negligent landlords, building owners and universities might be liable for burns that happen in a residential fire.